ajitmane36/Bike-Sharing-Demand-Prediction-ML-Regression/README.md

      - High values from the Hour, Temperature (°C), Solar Radiation (MJ/m2), and Functioning Day features have a positive impact on the model, while low values have a negative impact.
      - High values of the variables for Wind speed (m/s), Holidays, Snowfall (cm), Visibility (10m), Seasons, and Rainfall (mm) have a negative impact on the model, while low values have a positive impact.
 #### <ins>Conclusion</ins>
      - The XGBoost regression model has the highest R-squared score, the lowest Root Mean Squared Error (RMSE), and has very close to having zero mean of residuals.
+Achieved high R-squared score of 0.90% using XGBoost.
      - As a result of the model's high accuracy, low error, and zero mean of residuals, the XGBoost regression model is the ideal and well-trained model for forecasting the number of rented bikes required per hour.